 Application

-You should now find a shortcut in your start menu / applications called System Bridge
+You can run the application from the shortcut in your start menu / applications called System Bridge.

 Autostart